userfrosting/learn/pages/01.quick-start/docs.md

 ![Basic front page of a UserFrosting installation](/images/front-page.png)

 ## What's next...

-To find more information about installing UserFrosting or help complete the installation, check out the [Installation Chapter](/installation).
-Otherwise, head over to the [Sprinkle Chapter](/sprinkles).
+For more detailed information about installing UserFrosting, or if you need help with the basic setup requirements, check out the [Installation Chapter](/installation).
+Otherwise, head over to the [Sprinkles Chapter](/sprinkles).